collective/collective.honeypot/README.rst

     attempts but are not caught yet and need extra handling, perhaps an extra form that should get protection.
 This information may contain form fields that should be left secret or that are not interesting.
-By default we ignore standard Plone password fields.
-    If you have other fields you want to ignore, please add the default ones to the list too.
+No matter what you fill in here, we always ignore fields that contain the term `password`.

 When are the checks *not* done?